 DROP-OFF AND PICK-UP:

-As we prepare to welcome students back to school next week, we wanted to review the drop-off and pick-up protocols that will be in place to help minimize contacts and prevent the spread of COVID-19 in our school community.
+As we prepare to welcome students back to school next week, we wanted to review the drop-off and pick-up protocols that continue to be in place to help minimize contacts and prevent the spread of COVID-19 in our school community.

 - Only one parent or guardian will be permitted on school property to drop off and pick up children.

 - Parents/Guardians are not permitted on the recess blacktop unless walking a Kindergarten Student to Door 7.
 Please follow the marked path.

 - Parents and guardians will remain outside and will not be permitted to enter the school (unless there is an extenuating need, and prior approval has been obtained as per the Visitor Protocol).

 - We have established designated entry and exit doors for your child’s class (cohort).

 - Signage will be in place to help you identify the drop-off/pick-up location for your child(ren).

 - A staff member will greet you at the gate entrances and help direct the students to their appropriate lines.